Burns Confirmed as CIA Director as US Faces Diverse Threats

 Burns was warmly received by Republicans at his Senate hearing, but his confirmation was held up this month by Cruz.
 The senator said he would release it only when the administration “meets its legal obligation to report and sanction the ships and companies” building a new gas pipeline from Russia that is strongly opposed in the U.S. and Eastern Europe.

-Like the Trump administration before it, the Biden administration is opposed to the Nord 2 pipeline because it believes it will harm European energy security, particularly for countries in eastern and central Europe like Ukraine and Poland.
-Last month, the administration added a layer of sanctionsto a Russian vessel and the shipowner for their work on the pipeline.
+Like the Trump administration before it, the Biden administration is opposed to the Nord Stream 2 pipeline because it believes it will harm European energy security, particularly for countries in Eastern and Central Europe like Ukraine and Poland.
+Last month, the administration added a layer of sanctionsto a Russian vessel and the ship owner for their work on the pipeline.
 Senior Republican lawmakers called the move inadequate and have demanded stronger action.

 On Thursday, Secretary of State Antony Blinken issued a statement condemning the pipeline as a bad deal “intended to divide Europe and weaken European energy security.”